September 25, 2025

 They provide a downloadable list with:

-• The app’s name
+• The name of the loan app.

-• The company’s real name (RC number)
+• The company’s registered name and RC number

-• Status (fully approved or conditionally approved)
+• Approval status (either fully approved or conditionally approved).

-2. Verify the Company’s Registration with CAC
+2. Confirm the Company’s Registration with CAC

 https://search.cac.gov.ng